port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 ## Working agreements

-The following working agreements and PR checks have been implemented in our [demo environment](https://demo.getport.io/settings/data-model) on the `pull request` blueprint:
+The following working agreements and PR checks have been implemented in our [demo environment](https://demo.getport.io/engineering_overview) all the way down for similar examples:

 - [**PR Description Cannot be Empty**](#pr-description-cannot-be-empty): Ensures that every PR has a description.
 - [**PR Has Linked Issue**](#pr-has-linked-issue): Verifies that each PR is linked to an issue.